int128/kauthproxy/README.md

 ## How it works?

-kauthproxy is a kubectl plugin which provides the reverse proxy and port forwarder.
+The kauthproxy is a kubectl plugin which provides the reverse proxy and port forwarder.
 Take a look at the diagram:

 ![diagram](docs/kauthproxy.svg)